 Technology, however, is a great facilitator of breakthroughs.
 Powerful team collaboration tools exist that allow a dispersed workforce to communicate and collaborate in real time.

-Gmelius is one such tool – effectively boosting collaboration among remote teams everywhere and unifying employees in a structured way so that nothing gets lost in confusion due to virtual distance.
+Gmelius does just that - effectively boosting collaboration among remote teams everywhere and unifying employees in a structured way so that nothing gets lost in confusion due to virtual distance.

 5 Ways Gmelius Supports Team Collaboration Among Remote Workers

-Gmelius is a powerful CRM software that seamlessly integrates right into your Gmail inbox and G-Suite.
+Gmelius is a team collaboration platform that seamlessly integrates right into your Gmail and G-Suite inbox.
 It can be used to streamline and improve both external communication (with clients) or internal communication (within your remote teams).
-It contains sophisticated collaborative features that can be used by teams in businesses of all sizes.
+Gmelius empowers your team with sophisticated collaborative features that can be used by businesses of all sizes regardless to their location or their current stack of tools.

 Here are 5 ways you can use Gmelius to strengthen collaboration and bring your remote team closer together: